Home Majors Pharmacy & Pharmaceutical Sciences

-Pharmacy & Pharmaceutical Sciences Degree
+Pharmacy & Pharmaceutical Sciences

 Students study pharmacology, medicinal chemistry, drug delivery systems, pharmacy practice, and the regulatory and business aspects of the pharmaceutical industry.
 Graduates typically pursue careers as pharmacists in retail and hospital settings, pharmaceutical researchers, drug safety specialists, and pharmaceutical industry managers.
 Pharmacists earn strong salaries with flexible practice settings, though the field requires a Doctor of Pharmacy (PharmD) degree.

-What Pharmacy & Pharmaceutical Sciences Graduates Do
+What Pharmacy & Pharmaceutical Sciences graduates do

 Your degree prepares you for both direct patient care and the business of medicine.
 You could begin your career as a pharmacist, where your day is spent counseling patients on complex drug interactions, verifying prescriptions to prevent errors, and managing pharmacy operations.
 Alternatively, you might enter the business side as a medical and health services manager, responsible for a department's budget, staffing, and regulatory compliance.
 The research path could see you working as a medical scientist, designing and running experiments to develop new therapies.